johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 ```

 The contentful default image is stored within `src/components/Contentful/Image`
 folder.
-If a site editor uploads an image in place of this image, it will be
+If a content editor uploads an image in place of this image, it will be
 stored in the normal static folder.

-This contentful component can be used within a page, template or added to FlowContainer to be available to site editor.
+This contentful component can be used within a page, template or added to Flow Container to be available to content editor.

 ### Defining a Contentful Component that consists of composition of multiple components